-It is recommended that any existing OpenFusion V4 installation is removed before installing the current version (see Uninstalling on page 23).
+It is recommended that any existing OpenFusion V5 installation is removed before installing the current version (see "Uninstalling").
 Please note the following warning.

-Uninstalling OpenFusion removes all OpenFusion files, including the executables, licence, configuration, and data files located in the OpenFusion sub-directories.
+Uninstalling OpenFusion removes all OpenFusion files, including the executables, configuration, and data files located in the OpenFusion subdirectories.
 If these files are required, then they should be backed-up prior to uninstalling.